CyberThanh/Azure-SOC-Honeynet-Project/README.md

 ## After Hardening

-Every attack world maps displayed that no new attacks were generated after the environment has been secured during the 24 hours period.
+Attack world maps displayed no results, indicating that there has not been any new attacks after securing the environment.

 ![Before Metrics](https://i.imgur.com/Gj3SFT3.jpg)